-- 2.3 Further details of the build up to these figures are set out in Appendix A. - 2.3 The key assumptions on which this estimate is founded are:- - At outturn price levels (i.e. includes allowance for inflation) - Award of Infraco contract in early October 2007. - Completion of construction works by December 2010 for both phases 1a and 1b and commencement of revenue service in July 2011. - The risk allowance calculations are based on an updated risk register and quantified risk assessment at P90 level including Optimism Bias. - Phase 1a is delivered concurrent with Phase 1b

-- Appendix A details several exclusions from the cost estimate such as invasive species removal and Utility diversions associated with the EARL project. - A 8/16 trains per hour (tph) service pattern

-2.4 Principal exclusions from the estimate are:-

-- Supply of depot vehicles.
-These will be procured on a lease basis and funded from operating costs. - Invasive species removal assumed to be undertaken by CEC as this is a statutory obligation. - Edinburgh 'Open For Business' publicity campaign. - Mock up of tram vehicle - Ingliston Park And Ride temporary works which is to be separately funded by SESTRAN. - Utility diversions for the EARL works.
+- 2.3 Further details of the build up to these figures are set out in Appendix A. - 2.3 The key assumptions on which this estimate is founded are:- - At outturn price levels (i.e. includes allowance for inflation to July 2011) - · Award of Infraco contract in October 2007. - Completion of construction works for Phase 1a) by July 2010 and commencement of revenue service in December 2010.
+Phase 1b) commencing in July 2009 with completion of construction works July 2011 with revenue service commencing in December 2011. - The risk allowance calculations are based on the updated risk register and quantified risk assessment at P90 level including Optimism Bias. - Phase 1a is delivered concurrent with Phase 1b - Appendix A details several exclusions from the cost estimate such as invasive species removal and Utility diversions associated with the EARL project. - A 8/16 trains per hour (tph) service pattern - £500k allowance for Wide Area Impacts (Design solutions for this are not known at this stage) - 2.4 Principal exclusions from the estimate are:- - Supply of depot vehicles.
+Certain vehicles will be procured on a lease basis and funded from operating costs e.g. shunter, road railer.. - Invasive species removal assumed to be undertaken by CEC as this is a statutory obligation. - Edinburgh 'Open For Business' publicity campaign. - · Mock up of tram vehicle - Ingliston Park And Ride temporary works which are to be separately funded by SESTRAN. - Utility diversions for the EARL works.